 - Very Unpleasant

-- Establish a relative rank: In the above-mentioned example, Somewhat pleasant is definitely worse than very pleasant or very unpleasant is worse than somewhat unpleasant.
-There clearly is a rank within the options – which is a sign of ordinal data.
+- Establish a relative rank: In the above-mentioned example, Somewhat pleasant is definitely worse than very pleasant, or very unpleasant is worse than somewhat unpleasant.
+There is clearly a rank within the options – indicating this type of data.

-- Value of interval is unknown: The variation between very pleasant and somewhat pleasant need not be the same as the difference between somewhat unpleasant and very unpleasant.
-This interval can’t be concluded using the ordinal scale.
+- Value of interval is unknown: The variation between pleasant and pleasant may not be the same as the difference between somewhat unpleasant and very unpleasant.
+You can not include this interval using this data.

-- Measure non-numeric traits: In the given example, all the answer options are non-numeric and similarly ordinal data can be used to capture feelings such as satisfaction, happiness, frequency etc.
+- Measure non-numeric traits: All of the answer options in the previous example are non-numeric, and this data can use to capture feelings such as satisfaction, happiness, frequency, and so on.

 - Add-on to nominal data: Nominal data is “labeled” data.
-Ordinal data is labeled data in a specific order.
-In the above mention sample, there is a notable order in the options which makes it a classic case of ordinal data.
+It is labeled data in a specific order.
+In the above mention sample, there is a notable order in the options, which makes it a classic case of this kind of data.

-- Ordinal data has a median: Median is the value in the middle but not the middle value of a scale and can be calculated with data which has an innate order.
+- Ordinal data has a median: The median is the value in the middle of a scale that is not the middle value, and it can calculate with data that has an inherent order.

-Ordinal data is presented in a tabular format which makes analysis easier for the researcher.
-Mosaic plots are also used to establish the relationship between nominal and ordinal data.
+This data is presented in a tabular format to make analysis easier for the researcher.
+Mosaic plots also establish the relationship between nominal and ordinal data.

 For instance, if an organization intends to analyze the number of employees in each hierarchy to make a systematic hiring process for the upcoming year – they can put this data in an ordered tabular format.
 HR executives will find this data extremely easy to refer to and analyze for any future updates.

-To compare two ordinal data groups, the Mann-Whitney U test should be used. – This test allows a researcher to conclude that a variable from one sample is greater or lesser than another variable randomly selected from another sample.
+The Mann-Whitney U test is used to compare two ordinal data groups.
+This test allows a researcher to conclude that a variable from one sample is greater or lesser than another variable randomly selected from another sample.

-To compare more than two ordinal groups, Kruskal–Wallis H test should be used – In this test, there is no assumption that the data is coming from a particular source.
+To compare more than two groups of this data, Kruskal–Wallis H test should be used – In this test, there is no assumption that the data comes from a particular source.
 This test concludes whether the median of two or more groups is varied.
-It will show the difference between more than two ordinal data groups.
+It will show the difference between more than two groups of this data.

-For example, if a researcher intends to evaluate the impact of stress at work on the quality of work – the independent variable will be stress at work which ideally will have three stages: no stress, too much stress and handleable stress and quality of work will vary from poor to excellent.
+For example, a researcher intends to evaluate the impact of stress at work on the quality of work.
+In that case, the independent variable will be stress at work which ideally will have three stages: no stress, too much stress, and handleable stress, and the quality of work will vary from poor to excellent.